stevensnicole/stevensnicole/README.md

 </p>

 <p align="center">
-A lifelong learner and a big believer in "See one, do one, teach one", I've co-authored two books in the last two years, now looking at further content creation around Azure and DevOps.
+A lifelong learner and a big believer in "See one, do one, teach one", I've co-authored two books in the last two years, along with a video course and certifcation questions for topics across Azure.
+I am now looking at further content creation around Azure and DevOps.
 Always open for content opportunities!
 </p>

 <p align="center">